babicb/babicb.github.io/teaching.md

 My full time tenure stream appointment is at the University of Toronto, where I teach Bayesian Statistics (STA 365), Statistics Ethics and Law (STA 2052), Ethical Aspects of Data Science (PHL 377) and a philosophy of science graduate seminar (PHL 2223).

 At INSEAD, where I am a visiting professor, I teach an MBA class entitled Ethics of Algorithms.
-Previously, I was a tenure steram professor at INSEAD, and I taught Management Decision Making (MBA), Bayesian Statistics (PhD), and [Quantitative Methods (MBA)](https://borisbabic.com/teaching/inseadqm/home/).
+Previously, I was a tenure stream professor at INSEAD, and I taught Management Decision Making (MBA), Bayesian Statistics (PhD), and [Quantitative Methods (MBA)](https://borisbabic.com/teaching/inseadqm/home/).

 Here is an introductory lecture I like comparing frequentist to Bayesian approaches to inference: [Bayes Lecture](teaching/teaching_pres_new.pdf).